The coinage of Apollonia and Dyrrhachium:

 - Julia Domna

-Several provincial types are known from Commodus' co-emperorship (177-180 AD) under his father Marcus Aurelius; but one has an unquestionable relationship to Apollonia Illyrici even the ethnic is just Apollonia (not showing the charteristic genitive plural suffix, -tan): the reverse displays three nymphs dancing (but without fire).
+Several provincial types are known from Commodus' co-emperorship (177-180 AD) under his father Marcus Aurelius; but one has an unquestionable relationship to Apollonia Illyrici: the re-emergence of the three nymphs dancing - compare to those in chapter The Apollo denar; but fire missing.

 Obv.
 Laurate bust of young Commodus r. [ΚΟΜΜΟΔω ΑΥΤΟΚΡΑΤ].
 Rev. Three nymphs dancing hand in hand, r. one holds torch, l. one wreath.
 A-Π-O-Λ in field between them, in ex., [ΛΩΝΙΑ] retrograde.
 33 mm, 21.9 g, die axis 12 h.
 BMC 85, RPC Online IV/4575.
 Badly corroded with dark green patina.
 Photo with permission of the dealer.